Exploring Generative Process Reward Modeling for Semi-Structured Data: A Case Study of Table Question Answering: Introduction

 We hypothesize that TQA can benefit from PRM-based verification.
 Unlike existing TQA approaches, which predominantly optimize policy models through prompt engineering \cite{zhou2025efficientmultiagentcollaborationtool, wang2024chainoftableevolvingtablesreasoning}, or fine-tuning \cite{zhang-etal-2024-tablellama,deng-mihalcea-2025-rethinking}, PRMs are model agnostic: they can be applied to outputs from any policy models and rewards given by PRM can be used to further improve performance of policy model via reinforcement learning with verifiable rewards (RLVR) \cite{Su2025CrossingTR}.
-Moreover, PRMs can enhance system trustworthiness, providing human-readable rationales for verification decisions on step correctness.
+Moreover, solutions selected by PRMs reflect both answer and step quality, compared to majority voting that considers only answer frequencies \citep{liu-etal-2024-rethinking,zhou2025efficientmultiagentcollaborationtool}.
+Note that the effectiveness of majority voting depends strongly on the base model's capability: it has to produce the correct answer in most sampled outputs.
+By contrast, PRMs are specifically trained for step-level evaluation.
+Last but not least, PRMs can enhance system trustworthiness, providing human-readable rationales for verification decisions on step correctness.

 Yet, applying PRMs to TQA is non-trivial.
 Retrieval noise, loosely connected reasoning steps, and domain-specific reasoning patterns may limit their effectiveness.
-To our best knowledge, this is the first work to systematically study PRMs for TQA, evaluating both their ability to improve answer accuracy and their capacity to verify step correctness.

-To do that, we adapt state-of-the-art PRMs, with an emphasis on approaches generating human-understandable rationales to TQA.
-We evaluate multiple PRM variants from both answer-level and step-level perspectives against strong baselines, including self-consistency \cite{Wang2022SelfConsistencyIC} and LLM-as-a-judge \cite{Gu2024ASO}.
+As an initial step, this work assesses the potential of applying PRMs for step-level verification in TQA.
+We explore to what extent such a step-based evaluation paradigm assists in solution selection, with a focus on PRMs that generate human-understandable rationales.
+Specifically, we evaluate multiple PRM variants from both answer-level and step-level perspectives against strong baselines, including self-consistency \cite{Wang2022SelfConsistencyIC} and LLM-as-a-judge \cite{Gu2024ASO}.
 Our results show that PRMs can aid in selecting high-quality solutions for TQA, particularly when combining textual and code verification.
 However, their effectiveness remains limited, with notable weaknesses such as poor generalization to out-of-domain datasets.